 Salomon, Izm Apparel, Cottonwood, Pit Viper, Alta

-Born in Idaho, grew up skiing the tetons, moved to SLC to study mechanical engineering at the University of Utah, usually ride snowbird, spending most of my season skiing out of revy.
+Born in Idaho, grew up skiing the Tetons, moved to SLC to study mechanical engineering at the University of Utah, usually ride snowbird, spending most of my season skiing out of revy.

 Amplid Skis, POC Sports

 I grew up in North Yarmouth Maine, where my father introduced me to skiing at the age of 4.
-His enthusiasm helped shape a background in racing which I always hoped would go somewhere else.
+His enthusiasm helped shape my background in racing, which I always hoped would go somewhere else.
 I found myself breaking racing skis in the park when I would sneak off from practice, which confirmed the fact that racing wasn't for me.
-I ended up going to the University of Montana where I got my undergrad in Marketing, and furthermore ingrained the fact that I wasn't going to give up skiing anytime soon.
+I ended up going to the University of Montana where I got my undergrad in Marketing and furthermore ingrained the fact that I wasn't going to give up skiing anytime soon.
 I followed some friends as well as exceptional access to great terrain to Salt Lake City, which I've called home for the past five years.
 I haven't regretted a second of it.

 4FRNT Skis, Saga Outerwear, Lightpole, Alta Ski Area.